Mike Sutton has reviewed the Region 1 release of Theatre Of Blood.

-In a list of the most enjoyable movies ever made, Theatre of Blood would be somewhere near the top.
-As a piece of filmmaking, it's perfectly competent in a workmanlike sort of way but as a full-blooded Gothic horror vehicle for Vincent Price and some revered English character actors, it's simply wonderful.
+If I were making a list of the most sheerly enjoyable movies ever made, Theatre of Blood would be somewhere near the top.
+As a film, it’s average at best but as a full-blooded Gothic horror vehicle for Vincent Price and some wonderful English character actors, it’s simply wonderful.
 It never makes the mistake of being remotely realistic or credible, relying instead on outrageous hamming, genuinely witty dialogue and deliciously bloody murders to keep the critical faculties at bay.

-The visual effects, credited to Hammer veteran John Stears, are excellent considering the low budget of the film – give or take a dodgy papier mache head - and the vast quantities of blood are used to inspired effect.
-The film is relatively gory for its period – on a par with Scars of Dracula in the British horror vein - and in some respects it seems to point forward to the bloody slasher films of a few years later where the raison d’etre is as much the methods of killing as the killings themselves.
+But such serious concerns are incidental to the main pleasure of the film, namely the set-piece murders.
+The visual effects, by John Stears, are excellent considering the low budget of the film and the vast quantities of blood are used to inspired effect.
+I am always slightly surprised at how gory this film is for its period and in some respects it seems to point forward to the bloody slasher films of a few years later.
 Few of those films had the benefit of a cast like this though.
-All the familiar faces are on top form, although it's slightly sad to see the once so elegant Dennis Price in his cups at the end of his career and Jack Hawkins ravaged by throat cancer and dubbed by either Robert Rietty or Charles Gray.
-Special mentions must go to the amusingly lascivious Harry Andrews, Coral Browne - who only did the film for the money but ended up marrying Vincent Price - Arthur Lowe, trapped in a marriage from hell with Joan Hickson, Parenthetically, it’s always amused me that in this film, Miss Marple is married to Captain Mainwaring and in her next, Confessions of a Window Cleaner, she’s married to Sergeant Wilson.
+All the familiar faces are on top form, although it’s slightly sad to see the once so elegant Dennis Price in his cups at the end of his career and Jack Hawkins ravaged by throat cancer and dubbed by another actor.
+Special mentions must go to Arthur Lowe, trapped in a marriage from hell with Joan Hickson, the amusingly lascivious Harry Andrews, and Coral Browne who only did the film for the money but ended up marrying Vincent Price.
 But the greatest moment of the film is the hamming contest between Price and Robert Morley.
 Morley, bigger than ever and a vision in pink, is a joy to watch and his demise is the most sadistically inventive in the film.
-Dog lovers, however, may well want to skip it.